michaeldiguiseppi/java_curriculum_personal/Unit-2-Encapsulation/README.md

 Marking a method / field as `public` allows for code that is inside and outside the class definition to access that method / field.

-If a method / field is marked as `protected`, it can only be access by classes that extend / inherit to its class definition.
-This will be discuss in greater detail in the inheritance lesson.
+If a method / field is marked as `protected`, it can only be accessed by classes that extend / inherit to its class definition.
+This will be discussed in greater detail in the inheritance lesson.

 You can set the visibility of methods / fields like so: